 The Amsterdam Electric Cruiser

-Bzooma Amsterdam has the key to saving money while keeping fit and getting around in comfort.
+Bzooma Amsterdam has the key to saving your money while keeping you fit and getting around in comfort.
 It’s the smart thing to do.

 An electric bike gets you to work No Sweat.
 (Bzooma Amsterdam pictured)